 IMPORTANT: Your cooktop is factory-set for use with Natural Gas.
 If you wish to use L.P. gas, an L.P.
-Gas Conversion Kit is included with your new range.
-See the appropriate section of the Installation Instructions for details on making this conversion.
+Gas Conversion Kit (Part No. 9752401) is available from your KitchenAid dealer or authorized parts distributor.
+The conversion must be done by a qualified service technician.